-- The detailed solution chemistry of the aqueous phase in mineral processing of sulfidic ores, with focus on Nordic conditions.
+- The detailed solution chemistry of the aqueous phase in mineral processing of sulfidic ores, with a focus on Nordic conditions.

 - The detailed solution chemistry of acidic leachate waters from mines, as well as the recovery of metals from these solutions.

 The project will promote the Finnish mining and metallurgical industry, as well as the development of circular economy through

 - increased utilization and recycling of the process water from flotation processes